WarioWare D.I.Y.: WarioWare: D.I.Y. Showcase

 WarioWare D.I.Y. also uses connectivity with a WiiWare title called WarioWare: D.I.Y.
 Showcase, unofficially called WarioWare: Do It Yourself Showcase in PAL regions, allowing users to upload their creations to play on a big screen, and even upload them for contests.
 The game allows players to play up to 72 pre-made games, listen to pre-made music, or read pre-made comics.
 Players can also play, listen, or read the things they have already made.
 Along with that, users can fill out surveys for games that their friends have made.
 They can also download new content as it becomes available and upload their games for other players to download.
 WarioWare: D.I.Y.
 Showcase also includes an unlockable versus mode, but options are limited to shuffling every game, user-created and pre-made, alike.

 Reception

-WarioWare D.I.Y. holds a score of 82/100 on Metacritic, indicating generally favorable reviews.
+WarioWare D.I.Y. holds a score of 82/100 on the review aggregation website Metacritic, indicating generally favorable reviews.
 IGN gave the game an 'Outstanding' score of 9/10.
 Wiiloveit.com awarded the WiiWare download a similar grade, with a 27/30 (or 90%), claiming it's a "great complement to the DS release".
 Additionally, British publication Official Nintendo Magazine gave the game a 92%.

 Sales

-Famitsu reported that by May 31, 2009, WarioWare D.I.Y. sold 156,692 units in Japan.
+Famitsu reported that by May 2009, WarioWare D.I.Y. sold 156,692 units in Japan.